grijjy/DelphiOpenSsl/README.md

 ![](https://bloggrijjy.files.wordpress.com/2020/08/decode-jwt.jpg)

-In the above example, the Encoded memo contains the entire Java Web Token.
+In the above example, the Encoded memo contains the entire JSON Web Token.
 By clicking decode, it decodes the header and payload and the signature.
 Clicking verify will check to make sure that the JWT is signed properly by checking the signature against the public key that is provided under the Certificate tab in the example application.

 Internally the routine ```VerifyWithPublicKey()``` uses the OpenSsl method ```PEM_read_bio_RSAPublicKey``` to load the PEM public key certificate and the ```EVP_DigestVerify``` APIs to verify the signature is correct.

 ### Encoding and signing a JWT

 Encoding a JWT follows a similar approach.
-You supply the header and the payload and it this content is signed to form a complete encoded Java Web Token.
+You supply the header and the payload and it this content is signed to form a complete encoded JSON Web Token.

 Our example application also demonstrates the ability to encode and sign the JWT.
 Internally it OpenSsl methods ```PEM_read_bio_PrivateKey``` to load the private key and the ```EVP_DigestSign``` related methods to create the signature for the JWT.

 ![](https://bloggrijjy.files.wordpress.com/2020/08/encode-jwt.jpg)

-Our helper only handles RS256 signing and verification methods and Java Web Tokens support many other signing strategies.
+Our helper only handles RS256 signing and verification methods and JSON Web Tokens support many other signing strategies.
 These other algorithms could easily be adapted to the helper using other OpenSsl support methods.

 ## X.509 Self-Signed Certificates